 A nutritious breakfast starts the body’s “engine” and sets the pattern for eating at regular intervals.
 Kids who skip breakfast may find themselves hungrier after school and at dinner time.

-Include a variety of foods from at least 3-4 of the MyPyramid food groups at mealtime.
-Offer power snacks at snack time and include a source of protein and whole grains for a satisfying, “stick to your ribs,” hunger-defying snack.
+Offer power snacks.
+These include a source of protein for a satisfying, “stick to your ribs,” hunger-defying snack.

 What do you notice about your child’s appetite?